Queries, not Truths

 Can we honor the needs of all people by developing a system that serves both upbringings of atheists and religious deconstructionists?

-Can we determine a code of ethics and morality while justifying the existence of suffering and dark human behavior?
+Can we determine a code of ethics and morality to encourage freedom while justifying the existence of suffering without condoning dark human behavior?

 Is reality truly objective or are subjective experiences greater indications of truth?